aws-samples/aws-genai-conversational-rag-reference/docs/content/_/disclaimer/prompt-engineering-template.md

-???+ warning "Disclaimer: Prompt Engineering Template"
+???+ warning "Disclaimer: Use of Prompt Engineering Templates"
     Any prompt engineering template is provided to you as AWS Content under the AWS Customer Agreement, or the relevant written agreement between you and AWS (whichever applies).
 You should not use this prompt engineering template in your production accounts, or on production, or other critical data.
 You are responsible for testing, securing, and optimizing the prompt engineering as appropriate for production grade use based on your specific quality control practices and standards.
 AWS may reuse this prompt engineering template in future engagements, but we will not share your confidential data nor your intellectual property with other customers.